PelionIoT/mbed-cloud-tutorial-python-influxdb/README.md

             - influxdb
 ```

-This file declares 4 services: a proxy web app, InfluxDB, Grafana, and an mbed Cloud Client Linux example.
-For InfluxDB and Grafana, we specify which images to grab from DockerHub.
+For InfluxDB and Grafana, we do not need to specify Dockerfiles as these are made public on DockerHub, and Docker will pull these automatically on build.
 Note the project structure is evident in the `links` keyword.
 For example, the `app` service depends on both the `influxdb` service and `linux_client` service.
 Likewise, the `grafana` service pulls data from the `influxdb` service.
 Finally, the `grafana` service is visible on port 3001.

 ### Writing a proxy sampling application based on subscriptions
+For an introduction to building web applications around Mbed Cloud look [here]()
 ```python
 # Subscribe to all devices at runtime
 def Initialize():